-Produced at Brigham Young University in the early 80's, this series could boast of an impressive depth of sound, effective musical cues, and no one less than Paul Frees as narrator.
-Some marketed editions include snippets of an interview with Bradbury following the show.
-All episodes were half-hour format.
+The series boasts an impressive depth of sound, effective musical cues, and no one less than Paul Frees as narrator.
+Some commercial editions include snippets of an interview with Bradbury following the show.

-This archive contains plotlines for 13 of 13 episodes
+Currently this archive contains 13 of 13 plotlines and 10 reviews

 Dark They Were, and Golden-Eyed